Tom Chien Gion is simple Vietnamese-style deep-fried shrimp.

 Instructions

-1. In a medium-size bowl, marinate shrimp with salt, bouillon powder, and black pepper for at least 15 minutes.
+Marinate the Shrimp: In a bowl, season the shrimp with salt, bouillon powder, and black pepper.
+Mix well and let marinate for at least 15 minutes to enhance the flavor.